 Getting Started with Blazor Image Editor Component in Web App

-This section explains how to include the Blazor Image Editor component in a Blazor Web App using Visual Studio or Visual Studio Code.
+This section explains how to include the Blazor Image Editor component in a Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 To get started quickly with the Blazor Image Editor component, refer to this video or the GitHub sample: